tshead/align-trex-150x/canopy-modification.md

 gelcoat.

-If you have a canopy that fits properly to begin with, or you don't want to start cutting into a brand-new purchase, an alternative approach is to use a nonconductive object to provide pressure on the back of the battery connector when installing a battery:
+If you have a canopy that fits properly to begin with, or you don't want to start cutting into a brand-new purchase, an alternative approach is to use a **nonconductive** object to provide pressure on the back of the battery connector while installing a battery:

 ![](battery-click.jpeg)

-**WARNING** - if you use this approach, be very, very sure that the object you use is nonconductive; I like to use a Q-tip, because this procedure puts pressure on the wires on the back of the connector, which are energized as soon as the battery is inserted:
+**WARNING** - if you use this approach, be very, very sure that the object you use is nonconductive, since it will be touching the wires on the back of the connector, which are energized as soon as the battery is inserted:

 ![](battery-connector.jpeg)